hotosm/fAIr/docs/Infra.md

 Currently model development happens in the `fAIr-models` repo, but this might eventually move to the `fAIr` monorepo.

+The model flow works like this:
+- Each model dir has a `stac-item.json`.
+These point at the moving `dev-inference` image tag, and only seed a STAC the first time it starts up (on dev, or a brand new prod).
+- After that the STAC database is the source of truth, updated through the Django admin.
+- A CI matrix workflow builds an image for each dir under `./models` when its contents change, tagged with the git SHA.
+- In the Django admin we give a SHA a version (`vX.Y.Z-rc.N`, then `vX.Y.Z`) and register it in the STAC, pinned to the image digest ('rc' release candidates are used for staging, before full production tagging).
+- A `BaseModel` table holds the model name and its status.
+The version details live entirely in the STAC though.

 ## Step 1: Development

 > [!NOTE]